27410/group-assignment-2021-Group-13-Psilocybin-production-in-Corynebacterium-glutamicum/README.md

 7. Optgene Testing (unsuccessful) [7_Gene_Optimization.ipynb](7_Gene_Optimization.ipynb)
 8. Experimentation with Overexpression [8_FSEOF.ipynb](8_FSEOF.ipynb)

+Two XML files contain the model.
+The original Corynebacterium bacterium model [iCW773_test7.xml](iCW773_test7.xml), and modified for psilocybin production [iCW773_psilocybin.xml](iCW773_psilocybin.xml)

+Memote yielded the following reports.
+Original Code [MemoteReportCorynebacterium.html](MemoteReportCorynebacterium.html) and modified for psilocybin production [MemoteReportPsilocybin.html](MemoteReportPsilocybin.html).

+[requirements.txt](requirements.txt) contains packages that may be required to run the code.

-There is a folder containing old files and working copies which are no longer supported.
+There is a [folder](Old_Files) containing old files and working copies which are no longer supported, and a [folder](Pictures) containing pictures for the report.